This is just an example of a home that All Pro inspected that was stated to be completely renovated.

 ROOF

 The roof is composed of high quality asphalt shingles.
-The shingles overall, show no signs of curling and cupping which indicates the roof is less than 15 years old.
 A conventional roof of this type has an overall life expectancy in the range of 25-30 years, according to industry standards.
 This is only an approximation, as many roofs exceed this age, while others require earlier replacement.

 Protrusions through the roof, such as plumbing vents, skylights, and exhaust ducts are made watertight by "flashings".
 These require periodic inspection and must be re-sealed occasionally to keep them watertight.